namesakefyi/namesake.fyi/src/content/posts/new-namesake-app.md

 ---
-title: A new, more accessible Namesake app
+title: "Easier legal name changes for all"
 description: >-
-  We've rebuilt Namesake from the ground up to make it easier to update your legal name in Massachusetts and beyond.
+  We've rebuilt the Namesake app from the ground up to simplify updating your legal name in Massachusetts and beyond.
 publishDate: 2025-06-30
 authors:
   - eva-decker